Garran, Australian Capital Territory: Geology

 Garran contains volcanic materials from the Silurian Age.

 Deakin volcanics purple and green tuff is under the Canberra hospital, around Ingamells Street in the north and the base of Davidson Hill.
 Deakin Volcanics coarse dark purple rhyodacite is under Fitchett Street and Couvreur Street areas.
-Deakin Volcanics green grey and purple rhyodacite is in the center and south of Garran.
+Deakin Volcanics green grey and purple rhyodacite is in the centre and south of Garran.

 Suburb amenities

 The Canberra Hospital is located in Garran.
 The suburb also contains three primary schools: a government school, Garran Primary; a special school for the intellectually disabled, Malkara School and a Catholic school, Sts.
 Peter & Paul Primary School.